golanlevin/DrawingWithMachines/lectures/topics/gcode/README.md

 For executing G-code on our classroom Bantam Artframe 1824:

-* The Bantam's default units are millimeters.
+* The Bantam 1824's default units are **millimeters**.
-* The G-code origin is in the lower-left, so if you're working in a toolkit like p5.js or Processing, you'll need to subtract your Y-coordinates from your document height.
+* The G-code **origin** is in the lower-left, so if you're working in a toolkit like p5.js or Processing, you'll need to subtract your Y-coordinates from your document height.
 * `+X` goes right, `+Y` goes upwards, `+Z` goes up and away from the work surface.
+* Did you notice that `+Y` goes upwards?
+That means: **flip** your p5.js sketches vertically!
 * The acceptable range for `X` is 0 to 18"x25.4mm/in = 457.2
 * The acceptable range for `Y` is 0 to 24"x25.4mm/in = 609.6
 * The acceptable range for `Z` is 0 to 60.0, where Z+ is upwards.
 Z can be used for pressure!
 * The acceptable range for `F` (feed speed) is 0-15000 mm/min.
 For ballpoint pens, a recommended feedrate is 10000 mm/min.
+* It is possible to send the Bantam too far into `+X`, so that your pen crashes into the plotter frame.
+It is your job to prevent this.
-* Exceeding any of the XYZ workspace ranges will trigger alarms that stop the plotting process and require you to reboot the plotter.
+* Exceeding any of the XYZ coordinate ranges will likely trigger alarms that stop the plotting process and require you to reboot the plotter.
 * The plotter will continually interpolate from one point to the next.

 Here is an example G-code program.
 Note how comments are written `(in parentheses)`; spaces are optional but helpful; and only *new* information is necessary on each line:

 ```
-$H (home the machine - this code is Bantam-specific)
+$H (Home the machine - this code is Bantam-specific)
 G21 (tells plotter to interpret numbers in millimeters)
 G90 (set to absolute positioning mode)
 G0 Z5 (raise the pen 5mm, using rapid motion)